 The Fenway Frank

 Served at none other than Fenway Park - is the only dog to eat while watching the Red Sox.
 It's boiled and grilled and served in a New England style bun with mustard and relish.
+New England dogs can also be found topped with Boston baked beans

 This Southwestern favorite features a grilled, bacon-wrapped hot dog on a sturdy bun, pinto beans, grilled onions and green peppers, chopped fresh tomatoes, relish, tomatillo jalapeno salsa, mayonnaise, mustard and shredded cheese.